-This report is prepared by Keith W. Branham, Ed.D. in cooperation with local law enforcement authorities and includes information provided by them as well as by the College's campus security authorities and various other elements of the College.
+This report is prepared by the Chief of Public Safety in cooperation with local law enforcement authorities and includes information provided by them as well as by the College's campus security authorities and various other elements of the College.
 Each year an e-mail notification is made to all enrolled students and employees that provides the website link to access this report.
 Prospective students and employees are also notified of the report's availability.
-Hard copies of the report may also be obtained at no cost by contacting Methodist College 7600 N. Academic Drive Peoria, IL 61615.
+Hard copies of the report may also be obtained at no cost by contacting the Campus Safety Department, Methodist College, 7600 N. Academic Dr. Peoria, IL.
+61615, 309-672-4500.